Spaces of smooth embeddings and configuration categories: Operads and fiberwise complete Segal spaces

 \subsection{Sets of independent edges in a tree}

 Technicalities apart, our proof of proposition~\ref{prop-baad} has three main ingredients.
 One of them is lemma~\ref{lem:LK1} which we have already seen in action.
-Another main ingredient, lemma~\ref{lem-diago}, is an observation about contravariant functors from $\simp(X)$ to spaces and their homotopy inverse limits, where $X$ is a \emph{regular} simplicial set (i.e., every face of a nondegenerate simplex in $X$ is nondegenerate).
-This will allow us to exploit the special property of $N_dQ$ expressed in example~\ref{expl-treedecomp}.
+Another main ingredient, lemma~\ref{lem-diago}, will allow us to exploit the special property of $N_dQ$ expressed in example~\ref{expl-treedecomp}.
 The third main ingredient is definition~\ref{defn-blockers} which extracts a poset from any object of $\dendroca$.